BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 Elided Envelopes may in some cases inadvertently reveal information by transmitting digests that may be correlated to known information.
 In many cases this is of no consequence, but when necessary Envelopes can (when constructed) be "salted" by adding assertions that contain random data.
 This results in perturbing the digest tree, hence decorrelating it (after elision) from digests whose unelided contents are known.

-## RFC6973 Considerations
+## RFC-6973 Considerations

-RFC6973 {{RFC6973}} lists threats and guidelines related to privacy in internet protocols.
-Envelope is intended to help internet protocols to easily adopt these considerations.
+"Privacy Considerations for Internet Protocols" {{-PRIVACY}} lists threats and guidelines related to privacy in internet protocols.
+Envelope is intended to help internet protocols easily adopt these considerations.
 It explicitly addresses the privacy-specific threats of correlation, secondary use, and disclosure by supporting the suggested guideline of Data Minimization.

-## RFC8280 Considerations
+## RFC-8280 Considerations

-RFC8280 {{RFC8280}} lists guidelines for human rights considerations in internet protocols.
+"Research into Human Rights Protocol Considerations" {{-HUMAN-RIGHTS}} lists guidelines for human rights considerations in internet protocols.
 Envelope similarly adopts many of the guidelines there, improving privacy and censorship resistance through its hashed elision; and accessibility, heterogeneity support, reliability, and integrity through its fundamental data structures.

 # IANA Considerations